Employment of Vocational Education Training Completers

 How to Collect and Analyse the Required Data

 Determine the indicator's value by using the following methodology:

-2) Calculate the indicator's value by dividing the number of VET program completers working in a relevant occupation in the given time period by the total number of VET programme completers and multiplying the result by 100 to convert it to a percentage.
+2) To calculate the indicator's value, divide the number of VET program completers working in a relevant occupation in the given time period by the total number of VET programme completers.
+Multiply the result by 100 to convert it to a percentage.

 2) During both measurements (immediately and 6 months after), always get the data from the same people.
-Comparison of the 2 figures will give you a good idea about the increasing or decreasing trend and the sustainability of the intervention’s outcome.
+A comparison of the 2 figures will give you a good idea about the increasing or decreasing trend and the sustainability of the intervention’s outcome.

 Access Additional Guidance